SamuelEarl/fanny-pack-ui-old/src/routes/components/select/new/+page.svelte.md

 <Select
   label="Select an option"
   options={monthObjects}
+  optionLabel="shortMonth"
   bind:value={selectedMonthObject}
   id="object-options-id"
   size="md"
 />
 ```

-Note that if you pass an array of objects to the `options` prop, then each object inside the array should have a `label` property.
-The rest of the properties in the object can be anything, but the `label` property is used as the label text for the options in the `<Select>` component.
+Note that when the `optionaLabel` prop is used with an array of objects (passed to the `options` prop), the `optionLabel` prop will provide the property name that will be used as the label text for the `<Select>` component's options.

 ---